-An Expansive History of the SVLG
+An Expansive History of the SVLG and our Accomplishments

 In the summer of 1977, renowned Hewlett-Packard co-founder David Packard hosted a luncheon for 32 Valley visionaries.
 Their conversation was wide ranging: the ongoing energy crisis, the direction of education, development of the next generation of workforce – and so much more.
 The attendees there realized all their businesses were confronting similar issues, and decided to form a proactive organization dedicated to resolving them.
 One that would advocate for the economic vitality and quality of life of the region.

 The organization initially called the Santa Clara County Manufacturing Group, was formed that day.
 Today it’s known as the Silicon Valley Leadership Group or simply SVLG, an organization with the greater part of four decades working towards the goals of building our unique, regional innovation ecosystem that now powers the global economy.

 Originally, SVLG’s charter members focused on three significant topics of the time: easing traffic congestion, improving housing opportunities and promoting sound energy policy.
 Today, each remains vital to our policy initiatives, but those aims have expanded.
 Our policy work includes the areas of Climate & Energy, Tech & Innovation, Racial Justice & Equity, Housing, Health & Transportation, Education & Workforce and Economic Development.
 This important work is supplemented by nation-leading initiatives, programs, and partnerships to amplify the commitments of our member companies as engaged corporate citizens driving positive, measurable impact.